Finnoy Travel - Travel Stories and Reviews

 Social Security

 Finnish social security is a comprehensive system designed to provide financial support and assistance to individuals and families in Finland.
-It encompasses a wide range of benefits and services that aim to ensure the well-being and social protection of all citizens.
-For example, students get student benefits and people with low income get support for housing.
+It encompasses a wide range of benefits and services that aim to ensure all citizens' well-being and social protection.
+For example, students get student benefits, and low-income people get housing support.

-The system is based on the principles of equality, universality, and solidarity.
+The system is based on equality, universality, and solidarity principles.
 It is funded through taxation and contributions from employers and employees.
-The system provides a safety net for those who are unemployed, sick, disabled, or retired, as well as for families with children.
-Almost everyone gets some support during his/her life.
+The system provides a safety net for those unemployed, sick, disabled, or retired and families with children.
+Almost everyone gets some support during their life.

 One of the key features of Finnish social security is its emphasis on preventive measures and early intervention.
-The system focuses on promoting the overall welfare of individuals and communities, rather than simply providing financial assistance in times of need.
-This approach is reflected in the various programs and services offered, such as healthcare, education, housing assistance, and vocational rehabilitation.
+The system focuses on promoting the overall welfare of individuals and communities rather than providing financial assistance in times of need.
+This approach is reflected in the various programs and services, such as healthcare, education, housing assistance, and vocational rehabilitation.

-Almost every Finnish resident can avail the social security services.
-There are a few expectations like students and short-time visitors.
+Almost every Finnish resident can avail of social security services.
+There are a few expectations, such as students and short-time visitors.
 If you are working in Finland, it is quite sure that you are entitled to social security services.

 Read more about social security in Finland on the KELA website .